-A requirement for the award of a Degree of Master (120 credits) is completion by the student of an independent project (degree project) for at least 30 credits in the main field of study.
+A requirement for the award of a Degree of Master (120 credits) with a major in in Occupational Therapy is completion by the student of an independent project (degree project) for at least 30 credits in occupational therapy, within the framework of the course requirements.
 The degree project may comprise two independent projects in occupational therapy for at least 15 credits each or one independent project in occupational therapy for 30 credits.